|Spectacular Valley of Fire (火焰谷) in Nevada

 The brilliant red sandstone mountains and the Fire Canyon in Valley of Fire again remind me of the Flaming Mountains (火焰山) along the historical Silk Road in XinJiang province in western China.
 Fantastic multi-colored panoramic views from Rainbow Vista along the White Domes Road in northern part of Valley of Fire State Park.
-This is one of the most scenic parts of the Valley of Fire because there is a considerable considerable mixture of color deriving from the sandstones.
+This is one of the most scenic parts of the Valley of Fire because there is a considerable mixture of color deriving from the sandstones.

 Every turn of the White Domes Road brings another remarkable and unique feature of the Valley of Fire into Valley of Fire has long been admired by many artists, as evidenced by 3,000-year-old petroglyphs left on It has served as the backdrop for major motion pictures, a laboratory for geologic study, a source of intriguing insight into early mankind, and a photographer’s dream.
 Its dramatic scenery has attracted the attention of filmmakers (such as Star Trek: Generations, 1994 and The Professionals, 1996, the western, shot in Valley of Fire.
 This is where Capt.
 James Kirk died in the motion picture "Star Trek: Generations."